How to Rack Pool Balls Like a Pro | Blatt Billiards

 If the fifteenth ball is outside the rack, it is not re-racked.
 If it is inside the rack, then it is re-racked with the other fourteen balls.
 Continue playing and re-racking as needed until the agreed-upon point total is reached.

-Racking the Balls for Eight Ball
+Racking the Balls for Eight-Ball

-Racking the Balls for Nine Ball
+Racking the Balls for Nine-Ball

-diamond shape of 9-ball pool balls
+Diamond shape of 9-ball pool balls.

-Nine ball pool uses the diamond-shaped rack and only uses balls numbered from one to nine.
+Nine-ball pool uses the diamond-shaped rack and only uses balls numbered from one to nine.
 Start off by placing the one ball at the apex—the spot over the marker on the pool table.
 All the other balls are placed randomly, except for the nine ball.

-Racking the Balls for Ten Ball
+Racking the Balls for Ten-Ball

-Ten ball pool uses balls numbered from one to ten.
-The object is to pocket the ten ball last.
-To rack the balls, use the triangular rack.
-Place the one ball at the apex over the marker on the pool table.
-Randomly fill in the other balls, ensuring the ten ball is in the middle of the third row.
+To rack the balls properly, you must use the triangular rack.
+Position the one ball at the apex, directly over the marker on the pool table.
+Randomly place the remaining balls, making sure the ten ball is positioned in the center of the third row.

 How to Ensure a Tight Rack

 Next, slide your fingers behind the back of the triangle rack and push the balls forward.
-For nine ball, slide your fingers on the bottom sides of the diamond rack while moving the balls forward.
+For nine-ball, slide your fingers on the bottom sides of the diamond rack while moving the balls forward.
 Once the balls look tight and there are no gaps in between, carefully remove your fingers.
 Last, very slowly remove the rack from the pool table.

 Now that you know how to rack pool balls, it will not be too long before you are racking the balls like a pro.

-To find pool balls, billiard balls, triangular racks, and diamond racks, please feel free to explore our selections in our online store, or contact Blatt Billiards at 212-674-8855 today!
-You may also visit one of our showrooms in California, New York, New Jersey, or Dallas.
+To find pool balls, triangular racks, and diamond racks, please feel free to explore our selections in our online store, or contact Blatt Billiards at 212-674-8855 for the perfect pool set up today!

 Shop Our Racks Here: